 In contrast with their plain exterior, the inside of the tulou were built for comfort and were often highly decorated.
 They are inscribed as exceptional examples of a building tradition and function exemplifying a particular type of communal living and defensive organization, and, in terms of their harmonious relationship with their environment, an outstanding example of human settlement.

-The large, technically sophisticated and dramatic earthen defensive buildings, built between the 13th and 20th centuries, in their highly sensitive setting in fertile mountain valleys, are an extraordinary reflection of a communal response to settlement which has persisted over time.
+The large, technically sophisticated, and dramatic earthen defensive buildings, built between the 13th and 20th centuries, in their highly sensitive setting in fertile mountain valleys, are an extraordinary reflection of a communal response to a settlement that has persisted over time.

 The relationship of the massive buildings to their landscape embodies both Feng Shui principles and ideas of landscape beauty and harmony.